Iron scrap recycling Taguchi Metals Co., Ltd.

 My father and the presidents of the other companies taught me that the foundation in managing a company was to ensure that the employees do not feel uneasy or uncomfortable in performing their tasks and to eliminate dissatisfied in their daily lives.
 We have been able to carry on operations with staying out of the red and no workplace accidents since its establishment in 1970.

-I believe that such achievements were only possible due to the shared awareness of harmony, a spiritual conception of coexistence and mutual prosperity, between the company and its employees.
+I believe that this achievement is a result of the coexistence of a better sense of cooperation and the spirit of mutual prosperity among our employees.
 We hope to continue to serve our clients and the society on the basis of this policy.

-I have now been appointed as Chairperson, and as my successor, Noriaki Taguchi has been appointed as CEO.
+I have now been appointed as Chairperson, and as my successor, Noriaki Taguchi has been appointed as President and CEO.

-I hope to have your continued patronage for our new CEO.
+I hope to have your continued patronage for us.

-In November 2013, I, Noriaki Taguchi, assumed the position of CEO of Taguchi Metals Corporation.
+In November 2013, I, Noriaki Taguchi, assumed the position of the President and CEO of Taguchi Metals Corporation.

-On the basis of our corporate philosophy of coexistence and mutual prosperity with the local community, and always putting the benefits of our clients and the local community first, we will strive to maintain operations with staying out of the red and no workplace accidents, a record we have accomplished since our inception.
+On the basis of our corporate philosophy of coexistence and mutual prosperity with the local community, and always putting the benefits of our clients and the local community first, we will strive to maintain a record of profitability without accidents since our establishment.

 Succeeding the management policy of my predecessor, we will ensure further technological advances to address the various changes in the metal recycle market, strive to provide a safe workplace and promote environmental conservation.